jakobzhao/geog371/labs/lab01/readme.md

 Checking out files: 100% (650/650), done.
  ```

 6\.
-To read the content in the downloaded repository, we need to `cd` into the directory of this repository.
+To review the files and folders in the downloaded/cloned repository, you need to `cd` into the root directory of this repository.
 If you are on a Mac or Linux, type `ls` to check the file list of this repository, or try `dir` if you are on a Windows.
 Take windows for example.

 ```powershell
 C:\Workspace>cd geog371